cromlyngames/pbta_hacks/README.md

 # pbta_hacks

-Idea: takes the work of Avery in Simpleworld forward, starting from premise and going all the way through to auto-generated playbooks.
+Idea: takes the work of Avery in Simpleworld forward, starting from premise and going all the way through to auto-generated playbooks, outputting into latex pdfs